sahmed1o/Cryptocurrency-Market-Stats-Web-Application-Tracker/README.md

 <img src="screenshots/screenbg3.png"  height="400" />

 # Brief Summary
-A Multi-Platform responsive web application and website providing stats for cryptocurrency on both desktop & mobile browsers.
+A Multi-Platform responsive web application providing stats for cryptocurrency on both desktop & mobile browsers.
 Users are able to view market data, prices, charts, rankings, and more on any device browser.
 An application interacting with the website was also created for android.

 # Updating Data and Cron Jobs
 There are seperate micro-tasks run at certain intervals to update all the data from the site.
 These micro-tasks are under the cron folder and should be run as an automated cron job.